Bluelord/Kaggle_Courses/README.md

 you can learn all the basics from Kaggle Courses and then move on to sharpening your skills by doing projects.

 In this repository, the Kaggle learn course tutorial and excerses nootbooks(.ipynb) are available which I have done and earned completion certificates.
+The dataset used in perticular course are avalable in that courses folder, the dataset can also be found in kaggel.
 The courses which are done are as follows:

 - ### Courses
   - [**Python**](https://github.com/Bluelord/Kaggle_Courses/blob/9ae1855f700e39496aee6fd8917569a401fafe5a/01%20Python/Python.png)